 No alternative therapies have ever been proven to cure cancer or slow its growth.
-We do not advocate alternative therapies.

 Why can alternative therapies sound convincing?